VictorSohier/EveSharp/README.md

 ## How

 There are probably people calling me a heretic for using structs instead of classes.
-Get over it, if you want to change it, fork it.
-This is public domain.
+Get over it, if you want to change it, fork it, I don't care.

 ## Support From the Developer